Blog homepage

 A COSHH assessment is a specialised risk assessment that systematically identifies the hazards posed by chemicals and hazardous substances and puts in place strategies to control and mitigate associated risks.

-Under the Control of Substances Hazardous to Health Regulations 2002, employers are legally bound to conduct these assessments and implement control measures.
+It is a legal obligation for employers to conduct these assessments and implement control measures under the Control of Substances Hazardous to Health Regulations 2002.
 Non-compliance can result in criminal penalties, including unlimited fines.

 A comprehensive COSHH assessment should cover: